MikeAScott/tiny-ruby/README.md

 # tiny-ruby
-Small docker image for ruby
+Small docker image for ruby based on Alpine Linux